It Sounds a lot Like Physical Therapy. What's the Difference?

 A corrective exercise personal trainer can be a godsend if you have been frustrated with chronic pain or limitations that affect workouts as well as daily life.

-These sessions are great for those who have been through a course of Physical Therapy but are still left with unresolved issues.
-Physical therapy can be amazing, but sometimes it isn't the right fit for the problem, especially when the root of your problem is in a different place then where your pain is.
+Corrective Exercise sessions can be great for those who have been through a course of Physical Therapy but are still left with unresolved issues.
+Physical therapy can be tremendously useful in many circumstances but other times it isn't the right fit for the problem, especially when the root of your problem is in a different place then where your pain is or it has to do with things you are doing in your fitness workout.